 Those with MS tend to die from many of the same conditions as people who don’t have the condition, like cancer and heart disease.
 Apart from cases of severe MS, which are rare, the prognosis for longevity is generally good.

 Prognosis is affected by the type of MS. Primary progressive MS (PPMS) is characterized by a steady decline in function without significant relapses or remissions.
 Every case is different, so there may be some periods of inactive decline.
 But the steady progression continues.

 For the relapsing forms of MS, there are several guidelines that may help predict prognosis.
 People with MS tend to do better if they experience:

 - few symptom attacks in the initial few years post-diagnosis

 - a longer amount of time passing between attacks

-- a complete recovery from their attacks
+- a complete or almost complete recovery from their attacks

-People with MS must contend with many difficult symptoms that will affect their lifestyle, but they can rest assured that their life expectancy essentially mirrors that of people who don’t have the condition.
+People with MS must contend with many difficult symptoms that will affect their lifestyle.
+But they can rest assured that with appropriate treatment of the disease, their life expectancy essentially mirrors that of people who don’t have the condition.